MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Russia/how-to-view-and-print-account-turnover-information.md

 ---
     title: How to View and Print Account Turnover Information
-    description: [!INCLUDE[navnow](../../includes/navnow_md.md)] enables you to view account turnover information in correspondence with other accounts.
+    description: Russian enhancements enable you to view account turnover information in correspondence with other accounts.

     documentationcenter: ''
     author: SorenGP